FAQ about International selection

 The bibliography is a list of 10 items: books, articles or literary works you have read and which turned out to be important in your intellectual career.

 Your project is a research project of 3 pages maximum (10 000 characters including spaces).
 This is not a cover letter but a research project: it should address a well-defined topic and deal with a core issue, then develop a set of arguments and provide for a few hypotheses.
 The material the research project relies on (e.g. fieldwork, corpus, database, archives, etc.) has to be precisely described.
 The research project refers to an existing scientific literature while selecting a small range of relevant and informed references.This project includes a bibliography (list of 10 books, including articles or literary works you have read and which turned out to be important in your intellectual career).
 It comes in addition to the study project. - written in French; Candidates in Economics, Linguistics or Cognitive studies can submit their project either in French or in English.

-All your documents must be uploaded in the personnal account you create when you apply.
+All your documents must be deposited in the personnal account you create when you apply.
 The initial application form is on https://www.ens.psl.eu/en/academics/admissions/international-selection

 Passport or ID card is not to be translated.